Not feeling good enough?

 Now I look back I realise it was a huge life lesson for me.
 My detachment to who I really am, which is a people person who relies heavily on intuition and emotion, made me really unhappy.
 I wish now that I had seen the power in being my authentic true self.
 I think about the me now who is comfortable with who she is and knows the real power I have with my ability to read people and to cut through nonsense.
 I know that I have a natural talent for getting people to open up, to articulate complex theory around the power of the mind so that people can make it work for them and to use my gut to steer people on issues they have been avoiding.
 I know how to tap into people’s real potential and use it to transform their emotional states and so their lives.

 Sometimes I think about the good it would have done my old company had I shown up more as myself, where with hindsight, those skills were most needed.

 It is no co-incidence that several of my old colleagues have become my clients, ones I have come to care for deeply and who remind me of all the ways that what I do is needed.
 People who’ve been set on a corporate path that they didn’t really want to be on or who were quite literally buckling under the pressure of not being true to themselves like I was.

-With this in mind, I now teach the power of authenticity and how to be true to who you really are in week 7 of my program.
+With this in mind, I now teach the power of authenticity and how to be true to who you really are in week 7 of my Fear to Founder Program.
 Often the women on my program [corporate, smart, cool, driven] have never really taken the time to own what they are really about.
 How times of adversity have changed them and what their values are and it is transformational for them.